hilam/flask-vue/README.md

+:exclamation:*this appication is dependent by Python3.6,to make sure installed python3.6.*

+---

 + ## What`s this?
 > + Flask-vue is a solution for project which uses flask and vue.
 > + You also can use the flask module or vue module in your project.